• Skip to primary navigation

 Use a Quality Coconut Milk

-You know that when you cook traditional Thai curries that you add the coconut milk to the curry paste and stir continuously until it cracks and then keep mixing into the some of the liquid is absorbed and the mixture is homogenous and delicious.
-What we mean by that is that coconut milk has a natural tendency to separate the oil from the liquid.
-You can’t do this step in a crock pot so just add the coconut milk at the end of the cooking process while you are setting the kitchen table and corralling the kids to go wash their hands before dinner.
-Do not let the mixture boil.
+When you cook a traditional Thai curry, like our pumpkin curry, you add the coconut milk to the curry paste first and stir continuously until it cracks.
+Then, you keep mixing into the some of the liquid is absorbed and the mixture is homogenous and delicious.
+The coconut milk has a natural tendency to separate the oil from the liquid.

 Crockpot Thai Turkey Tenderloin / https://www.hwcmagazine.com